kaalpanikh/wcd-temp/README.md

 Our website is built with modern web technologies and follows responsive design principles:
 - Responsive layout that adapts to all screen sizes
 - Brand-compliant color scheme
-- Optimized image display
+- Dynamic video background for immersive experience
+- Enhanced "Launching Soon" ticker with dynamic messaging
-- Animated elements for enhanced user experience
+- Robust fallback mechanisms for optimal user experience across devices

 ### Technical Details